Empathy Applicability Modeling for General Health Queries: Methods

 \subsection{Data Source}

-We sampled 9,500 patient queries from two publicly available datasets (HealthCareMagic and iCliniq) released by Li et al. \cite{li2023chatdoctor}.
+We sampled 9,500 patient queries from two publicly available datasets (HealthCareMagic and iCliniq) released by \citet{li2023chatdoctor}.
 We sampled 4,750 queries each from HealthCareMagic (\(\approx100k\) dialogues) and iCliniq (\(\approx10k\)), to maximize linguistic and contextual diversity and avoid overfitting to a single source.
 As these datasets are publicly available and anonymized, our IRB determined that this study was exempt from human subjects review.
-The datasets do not carry an explicit license; therefore, we use them exclusively for non‑commercial research, in line with the authors’ stated intention and public availability, and will release our de‑identified EAF benchmark under the same non‑commercial terms.
+The datasets do not carry an explicit data license; therefore, we use them exclusively for research purposes, consistent with the authors' public release, and release our de-identified EAF benchmark\footref{fn:repo} publicly.
 To balance rigor and cost, 1,500 of the queries were earmarked for dual annotation by humans and GPT-4o to support reliability and error analyses, while the remaining 8,000 were annotated only by GPT-4o for predictive validity testing.